RedHatNordicsSA/ansible-roadshow/README.md

 * How to work with Ansible code
 * Ansible Tower basics

->To get started with the lab, the link below:
+>To get started with the lab, click the link below:
 * [Overview of labs](labs/README.md)